 Divorce or relationship breakdown can have a major impact on the financial stability of a family run brewery.
-Mark Chanter, a senior consultant in the family team at law firm Stephens Scown LLP, explains how to minimise the chances of divorce or relationship breakdown having an adverse impact on your business.
+We explain how to minimise the chances of divorce or relationship breakdown having an adverse impact on your business.

 Family Run Brewery